AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-59366-delete-teams-with-deactivated-users-not-visible-in-the-team-list.md

 <u>Actual results</u>:

-An error occurs when you attempt deleting a team with a deativated user.
+An error occurs when you attempt to delete a team with a deactivated user.

 ## Apply the patch